notFaceroll/jbook-app/README.md

 # jbook app 🗒️

 ## WIP
 This is pretty much a work in progress and has a couple missing features.
-I started doing this under guidance as a way to learn/improve typescript
+I did this following a Typescript course available on Udemy made by Stephen Grider.

 ## Built with